Sheep's Wool, Alpaca & Camel Down Information

 What is Wool?

 Wool is a fibre derived from various animals.
-The varieties we commonly work with are sheep's wool, camel down and alpaca.
+The varieties we commonly work with are varoius grades of sheep's wool, camel down, alpaca, and cashmere.
 Wool is a naturally hypoallergenic product, and it is resistant to dust mites, mould/mildew and bacteria growth.
 When cleaned and prepared correctly, wool is the most hygienic fibre to use in any textile where machine washing is not practical.
 Great examples of wool usage are directly under the surface of a mattress; an area rug; or as an upholstery fabric for sofas.
 Wool simply stays cleaner than other fibres for years of use.
 For those that are lucky enough to own a pair of modern woolen sport socks you will have no doubt noticed that wool socks do not suffer from the same level of odour compared to standard cotton socks.

 Due to selective breeding there are hundreds of different varieties of domesticated sheep in the world.
 Wool fibres come in a wide variety of micron (fineness), length, curliness, et cetera.
 Different wools are better suited for specific uses.
 For instance, when used as a mattress fill or for a woolen rug, typically the thicker/curlier more robust wools are preferred.
 If however the wool is coming in direct contact with human skin, such as the case with a fine blanket, much softer and finer fleeces are desirable.
 The price range between different types of wool can be significant, in orders of magnitude.